 - Add in the corn kernels, grated potato, garlic and spring onions and stir to combine.

-- Add olive oil to a frypan so that it is around 2mm deep.
+- Add olive oil to a frypan so that it covers the base of the pan.
 Bring to a medium heat.

 - Add in around 2 spoonfuls of batter and form into a circular shape using the back of the spoon.
 Once golden brown on the bottom, flip over and press down with an egg flip.
 Cook until the second side is golden brown and the fritter is cooked through.
 To know if the fritter is cooked through, press down on the fritter with the egg flip, if any batter seeps out then the fritter is not properly cooked yet.
 Continue cooking until no batter seeps out when tested.

 - Transfer cooked fritter to a paper towel lined plate.
 Continue frying fritters until all of the batter has been used, frying 2-3 at a time depending on the size of the frypan (be careful not to overcrowd the pan!).

 How to BakeIf a non-stick frypan isn't available then it is likely that the fritters will stick to the pan.
 If this is the case the fritters can be baked in a 180 degree Celsius oven for around 20 minutes, or until golden on the outside and cooked through.

 StorageStore in an airtight container in the fridge or freezer.
 Nutrition facts are an estimate only.